entiros/stargazer-kafka/readme.md

 # Testing locally

 A example docker composer configuration is provided in this repo that starts a Zookeeper, Kafka and Stargazer docker container.

+Create a directory `stargazer-kafka` and copy `docker-compose-example.yml` from the repository.
-Update the environment variables for Starlify in `docker-compose-example.yml` and start using Docker compose:
+Update the environment variables in `docker-compose-example.yml` from the Starlify Kafka agent guide (https://starlify.entiros.se) and start using Docker compose:
 ```shell script
 $  docker-compose -f docker-compose-example.yml up
 ```